 The Didgeridoo also slows brainwaves to 'alpha' and 'theta' which creates a feeling of relaxation, trance and dreamlike states which not only aids relief from pain but helps with the release of pent up emotion's.

-Studies carried out in the 1970s with people with chronic back problems found that they could actually move their limbs after previously being totally paralysed following a series of healing sessions with the Didgeridoo.
+Studies carried out in the 1970s with people with chronic back problems and partial paralysis found that they could actually move their limbs after previously being totally paralysed following a series of healing sessions with the Didgeridoo.

 The Didgeridoo creates a sound similar to that of the mothers womb and people find that they relive experience's of prenatal origin, and describe their experience as being warm, safe and secure.